Elijah3756/Vulnanalyzer/README.md

 # Vulnerability Analyzer

-A **fully containerized** CLI tool for analyzing vulnerability data using CVE, PURL, CPE identifiers, or performing comprehensive wildcard searches.
+A **containerized** CLI tool for analyzing vulnerability data using CVE, PURL, CPE identifiers, or performing comprehensive wildcard searches.
 This tool provides vulnerability introduction rates and historical usage rates by analyzing the extensive CVE database.

-## Quick Start (Containerized)
+## Quick Start

 Get started in 3 simple steps: